sekargovindarajan/Getting-Cleaning-Data-Project/codeBook.md

 <https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip>.

-The input data is divided into training and test sets, which in turn contain 3 sets of data, subjects, activities and observations of the activities, respectively.
-For a more detailed description, please refer to the README.txt file contained in there, and
+The input data is divided into training and test sets, which in turn contain 3 sets of data, namely, subjects, activities and observations of the activities.
+For a more detailed description, please refer to the README.txt file contained therein, and

 <http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones>.

 ### Output Dataset
 The output data [tidyDataSet.txt](./tidyDataSet.txt) found in the repo contains averages of the variables grouped by subject ID and activity type.
-There are 180 rows (30 subjects times 6 activities) and 81 columns (subject ID, activity, followed by 79 mean and standard deviations).
+There are 180 rows (30 subjects times 6 activities), and 81 columns (subject ID, activity, followed by 79 mean and standard deviations).
 The variables are described below.

 ## Variables

 The variables are described along with their column Ids.
-All observations for these variables represent the average in its category.
+All observations for these variables represent the average in each category.

 Time domain mean and standard deviation for body and gravity acceleration in each direction are given by these variables:
 ```